 When attendees want to learn more about a topic, make it easy for them to find the experts that can help them.
 Link conference sessions to appropriate business partners on the expo floor.
 In the app’s session descriptions, include a list of the exhibitors (and their booth numbers) that work in that session’s topic area.
 For example, sessions on content strategy would list the booth numbers of exhibiting consulting firms that take on content strategy projects.

-At ASAE’s December Technology Conference & Expo, we will be using beacons to help link attendees not only to exhibitors that match sessions they attended, but also to other attendees with similar interests.
-We're excited to roll out this new feature.
+At ASAE’s 2015 Technology Conference & Expo, we used beacons to help link attendees not only to exhibitors that match sessions they attended, but also to other attendees with similar interests.

 If you don’t have the staff resources to take on this project, put the onus on exhibitors to tell you which sessions match their product and/or service specialties.